AishuSrini/Car-RAG-Chatbot/README.md

 Assistant: [Bot Response Based on the Car Manual]
 ```
 To exit the chatbot, type exit or quit.
 **Demo:**

 **Watch a Demo Video:**
-[Watch the demo on YouTube] https://youtu.be/pirq7h0LoP8
+[Watch the demo on YouTube] https://youtu.be/-1WQW3VURrc
 # **🧠 How it Works**
 **Text Extraction:** Uses a PDF parsing utility to extract text from the car user manual.

-**Embedding Generation:** A pre-trained language model generates vector embeddings for the text chunks, which are used for retrieval.
+**Embedding Generation:**  **Azure OpenAI models** are used to generate vector embeddings from the cleaned text chunks.

-**Retrieval Augmentation:** When the chatbot receives a question, it retrieves the most relevant sections of the car manual by comparing embeddings and uses that information to generate a context-aware response.
+**Retrieval Augmentation:** The chatbot utilizes **Azure Search Service** to efficiently retrieve the most relevant sections of the car manual based on user queries.
+This allows the chatbot to search through large documents quickly and accurately.

+**LangChain Integration:** LangChain is used to connect the retrieval system with the language model, enabling the chatbot to retrieve relevant data from the car manual based on user queries.
+The language model then uses this retrieved data to generate coherent and contextually relevant responses.

+  ⛓️ **LangChain orchestrates** the process, ensuring the correct data is retrieved and fed into the language model.

+   📝 **The prompt (provided to the language model)** ensures that the response is coherent and relevant to the user's question.

 #  **🛠 Example Questions**